What Is Frequent Urination?

 - Interstitial cystitis: This condition is characterized by pain in the bladder and pelvic region, often leading to frequent urination.

 - Stroke or other neurological diseases: Damage to nerves that supply the bladder can lead to problems with bladder function, including frequent and sudden urges to urinate.

 - Bladder cancer: Tumors taking up space or causing bleeding in the bladder may lead to more frequent urination.

-- Overactive bladder syndrome: Often frequent urination is itself the problem.
+- Overactive bladder (OAB) syndrome: Often frequent urination is itself the problem.
 Involuntary bladder contractions lead to frequent and often urgent urination, even if the bladder is not full.

 - Drinking too much: Ingesting more fluids than your body needs can cause the body to urinate more often.

 - Artificial sweeteners, alcohol, caffeine and other foods: Alcohol and caffeine can act as diuretics, which can cause more frequent urination.
 Carbonated drinks, artificial sweeteners (such as Splenda or Equal), and citrus fruits are known to irritate the bladder, causing more frequent urination.

 Other causes of frequent urination include anxiety, bladder stones or kidney stones, urethral stricture (narrowing of the urethra), radiation exposure of the pelvis (as part of cancer treatment), diverticulitis, and sexually transmitted infections (STIs).

 What Are Signs and Symptoms of Frequent Urination?